thefourcraft/thefourcraft/README.md

 ## Translation Projects - Hebrew
 ### What?
 I dadacate my time to translate serveis that help me and people to my language hebrew.\
-This Help A Lot of people finding information and discovering new things.
+This Helps A Lot of people finding information and discovering new things.
 ### Projects
 #### ![Lackperms-logo](photos/LackPerms.svg)
 LuckPerms is a permissions plugin for Minecraft servers (Bukkit/Spigot, BungeeCord & more).
 It allows server admins to control what features players can use by creating groups and assigning permissions.